nightwyrm/bsky_feeds/kikorangi/README.md

 This is a reader-friendly view of the Kikorangi feed filters.
 Note: keywords are not case-specific.

 ## Included Keywords
 The feed searches for these keywords in post text, URLs, and image alt-text.
-The feed also allows for where macrons have been omitted from kupu (except for Tāmaki which must use the macron to prevent nsfw anime content coming through).
+The use of macrons in the relevant kupu must be used for posts to be included in the feed.

 |Place Names|People|General|
 |---|---|---|
-New Zealand|Pākehā|AoNZ
+New Zealand|Pākehā/Paakekaa|AoNZ
-Aotearoa|Māori|NZ
+Aotearoa|Māori/Maaori|NZ
-Pōneke|Tauiwi|#kiwi
+Pōneke/Pooneke|Tauiwi|#kiwi
 Auckland||NZer
-Tāmaki||Kikorangi
+Tāmaki/Taamaki||Kikorangi
 Kirikiriroa||
 Waikato||
 Taranaki||
 Whanganui||
-Taupō||
+Taupō/Taupoo||
-Kāpiti||
+Kāpiti/Kaapiti||
 Christchurch||
-Ōtautahi||
+Ōtautahi/Ootautahi||
 Dunedin||
-Ōtepoti||
+Ōtepoti/Ootepoti||
-Whakatū||
+Whakatū/Whakatuu||
 Ahuriri||
 Heretaunga||

 ## Excluded Words
-The feed searches for these keywrods in post text, URLs, and image alt-text.
+The feed searches for these keywords in post text, URLs, and image alt-text.

 |Keywords|
 |---|